Guide

 # Pull events from one shared or subscribed calendar

-nylas calendar events list --calendar-id cal_family_travel --days 14
+nylas calendar events list --calendar cal_family_travel --days 14

 4. Family calendars and travel workflows

-iCloud calendars are frequently about family logistics, school pickups, travel itineraries, birthdays, and shared household planning.
-That is what makes this page different from the Microsoft and Google ones.
-The automation value is usually clean personal coordination across Apple devices, not tenant administration.
+iCloud Calendar's most common automation use cases are personal: family logistics, school pickups, travel itineraries, birthdays, and shared household planning.
+Apple reported over 2 billion active devices in its installed base as of January 2025, and many of those devices share family calendars through iCloud.
+The automation value here is personal coordination across Apple devices, not enterprise tenant administration.

 # Create a travel or family event